-CRPS can happen to anyone at any age, but women in their 40s to 60s are more likely to get it.
+CRPS can happen to anyone at any age.
+Females in their 40s to 60s are more likely to get it.

 CRPS isn't the same for all people.
 Many have mild symptoms and slowly get better over time.
-But some people may not recover and may be left with long-lasting pain and disability.
+But some people may not recover.
+They may be left with long-lasting pain and disability.

 Like other conditions that cause chronic pain, CRPS can also cause sleeping problems, anxiety, mood swings, sadness, and depression.

 When pain is extreme, some people who have CRPS think about death or suicide.
 If you or someone you care about talks about suicide or feels hopeless, get help right away.

-CRPS is not common, so diagnosis can be hard.
+Complex regional pain syndrome (CRPS) is not common, so diagnosis can be hard.